mvlaanderen/RadiationDetector/README.md

 # RadDetector

-RadDetector is a simple Geiger-Müller counter monitoring application that captures radiation data in **CPM** (Counts per Minute) and **µSv/h** (Microsieverts per hour) using a Geiger counter connected to a Raspberry Pi.
+RadDetector is a simple Geiger-Müller counter monitoring application that captures radiation data in **CPM** (Counts per Minute) and **µSv/h** (Microsieverts per hour) using a Geiger counter (such as RadiationD-v1.1(CALJOE)) connected to a Raspberry Pi.
 The data is stored in a MySQL database, and can be visualized through a tool like Grafana, Zabbix, Cacti, etc..

 ---